orest-kostiuk/home-task-graphql/README.md

 ### Getting started

-There are simple frontend and backend servers for your convience.

-Install ruby / rails first.
-I suggest using rbenv: https://github.com/rbenv/rbenv Ruby version to install is `ruby-3.3.4`
-This will tell you how to install both ruby and bundle.
+For convenience, we've included a sample backend Rails server with MySql database and Node server/React app for frontend if you'd like to use them.
+The prerequisites for installation are listed below.

 Backend: A rails application you can use if you wish.
 In order to setup do the following:

+- Install ruby: We suggest using rbenv: https://github.com/rbenv/rbenv and install Ruby version `ruby-3.3.4`

 - Install dependencies